TurboSource-Marialis/machtiani/README.md

 - [x] Mask key in construct_remote_url logging.
 - [x] Test using codehost without api key.
 - [x] Add endpoint to get HEAD of server.
-- [ ] Cli makes sure its compatabile with server, otherwise it throws an error and instructs to update cli. (create a flag to silence).
+- [x] Cli makes sure its compatabile with server, otherwise it throws an error and instructs to update cli. (create a flag to silence).
-      See [convo](https://chatgpt.com/share/6737fdb6-9f00-8002-adc3-05f8c8716a75) on a go build script to include oid)
 - [ ] Clean up cli for open sourcing to optional build cli without release.
 - [x] Write test, When trying to git-store an existing repo, it gives this not useful error